daniel5151/blog/content/post/automating-ac-nyc.md

 Unfortunately, I was fresh out of leftover IKEA brackets and VESA screws... so it was time to find some "real" components I could use to build a more "production-ready" V1 version.

-> There's definitely a world where I decided to used this project as an excuse to finally buy a 3D printer and dip my feet into the world of more "serious" hardware engineering... but truth be told - I just wanted to solve my problem ASAP, so my smooth software-engineering brain decided to just KISS.
+> There's definitely a world where I decided to use this project as an excuse to finally buy a 3D printer and dip my feet into the world of more "serious" hardware engineering... but truth be told - I just wanted to solve my problem ASAP, so my smooth software-engineering brain decided to just KISS.

 So I went on a little Temu and Amazon shopping spree, and sourced new parts.
 Here is the bill of materials for the V1 build: